curlydoodle/portfolio/README.md

 ## Personal Website
 Made with SvelteKit + Tailwind.

-Change texts and use for yourself.
+Change the texts and use it for yourself.

 Leave a star if you liked it.